• Skip to primary navigation

 Jump to Recipe·Print Recipe

-My healthy banana bread with applesauce recipe is the perfect combination of fruits to make a wonderfully moist and tasty sweet bread.
+My healthy banana bread with applesauce recipe has the perfect combination of ingredients to make a wonderfully moist and tasty quick bread.
 We make banana bread at our house a lot because it's the perfect way to use up old bananas.

 Healthy banana bread with applesauce on a cutting board sliced with a slice in the background with butter on top on a white plate and ripe bananas in the background